“Yesterday I was clever, so I wanted to change the world.

 Looking back at this journey I see a golden thread: even though at times it felt like I was doing it alone, there was always someone cheering me on, someone who believed in me, who inspired me.
 Yes, change was born within me, but there was always someone else who played a role of catalyst or support.
-Aside from my beloved husband, family and friends, I’ve had the privilege to meet and work with talented health practitioners and learn from amazing coaches, mentors and teachers (my daughter is one of them!) and I continue to do so.
+Aside from my beloved husband, family and friends, I’ve had the privilege to meet and work with talented health practitioners and learn from amazing coaches, therapists, mentors and teachers (my daughter is one of them!) and I continue to do so.

 Today, it is my turn to be on your support team, if you let me.
 Accompanying you on a journey of self-discovery, helping you take leadership for your and your family’s life, supporting you to live in alignment with what makes your heart sing.